OriCat101/SoundWaveTorrentizer/README.md

 use [example.json](conf/example.json) as a template and work from there.

 > [!NOTE]
-> not all of the arguments are required/implemented yet, the ones that atent are marked as such and all comments ahve to be removed from the file.
+> not all of the arguments are required/implemented yet, the ones that aten't are marked as such.
+> All comments have to be removed from the file.

 ### Using the Script